lingtalfi/UniverseTools/doc/api/Ling/UniverseTools/DependencyTool/getDependencyListRecursiveByUniverseDirPlanets.md

-DependencyTool::getDependencyListRecursiveByUniverseDirPlanets — Returns a list of [planet dot names](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) corresponding to all the dependencies of the given planets, recursively.
+DependencyTool::getDependencyListRecursiveByUniverseDirPlanets — Returns a list of sorted [planet dot names](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) corresponding to all the dependencies of the given planets, recursively.